Miss24Chimboto/alx-zero_day/README.md

-New files have been added and js directory deleted. see commit details.
+New files have been added and js directory deleted.
+See commit details.
-My first readme